frivas/alexa-mixed-polly/README.md

 - [Example Skill’s code](https://medium.com/r/?url=https%3A%2F%2Fgithub.com%2Ffrivas%2Falexa-mixed-polly).
 - [Daniel Mittendorf’s project](https://medium.com/r/?url=https%3A%2F%2Fgithub.com%2FDanMittendorf%2Falexa-polly-background-mixing-nodejs).

-## If there are any issues with the code or you want to provide suggestions, comments or get in touch, do not hesitate.
+## If there are any issues with the code or you want to provide suggestions, comments or get in touch, feel free to reach out.